boneylizard/llama-cpp-python-cu128-gemma3/README.md

 Once installed and verified, you can use llama-cpp-python in your projects as you normally would.
 Refer to the official llama-cpp-python documentation for detailed usage instructions.

 ## Acknowledgments
 This prebuilt wheel is based on the excellent llama-cpp-python project by Andrei Betlen (@abetlen).
-All credit for the core library and Python bindings goes to the original maintainers and to llama.cpp by Georgi Gerganov (@ggerganov).
+All credit for the core library and Python bindings goes to the original maintainers and to llama.cpp by Georgi Gerganov (@ggerganov) and the ggml team.

 This specific wheel was built by Bernard Peter Fitzgerald (@boneylizard) using the source code from abetlen/llama-cpp-python, compiled with CUDA 12.8 support for Windows x64 systems, and verified for Gemma 3 model compatibility.